discos/doc/user/medicina/Troubleshooting.rst

 also the fine-pointing cross-scans must be carried out in the EQ frame.
 The same holds for HOR scans.
 If there is a frame mismatch, the system offsets are automatically rejected (this bug is under fixing).

 .. admonition:: PROBLEM:

-    * **My schedules don’t parse because of issues in the .bck file.**

-Basie still suffers from a bug.
-If you insert fine-pointing scans into your schedule, basie will generate too many backend configuration procedures inside the .bck file.
-Such file must contain only unique procedures, i.e. there must not be clones having the same name.
-To solve this, edit the .bck file eliminating all duplicates (pay attention not to remove too many items…).

-.. admonition:: PROBLEM: